ujjwall-R/Hosted-Algosearch/README.md

 Visit your localHost address where the client side app is running and enjoy searching.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-Please contact to suggest any change in the corpus.
+Please contact to suggest any change in the corpus of the [live](https://algosearchujjwal.herokuapp.com/) application.